Richie-123-cash/universal_gpu_player/README.md

     Paste the real stream URL into the script’s prompt — the player will handle playback.

-Legal & ethical notice: This method is meant for debugging, personal recordings, or content you have permission to access.
+Important: This method is intended for troubleshooting, personal recordings, or content you have permission to access.
 Do not use it to bypass paywalls, DRM-protected content, or copyrighted material.
 Example URLs are purely for demonstration; you are responsible for proper use.
 License

 MIT License